leoj3n/consul-vault/README.md

 		cert.
 If the cert is self-signed or signed by a CA found in the container's certificate chain, this argument may be omitted.

-**`setup.sh init`:** Initializes a started Vault cluster.
+**`provision.sh init`:** Initializes a started Vault cluster.
 Creates encrypted keyfiles for each operator's public key, which should be redistributed back to operators out-of-band.
 Use the following options:

 	--keys/-k "<val>,<val>":
 		List of public keys used to initialize the vault.
 These keys